 After uprooting to the West Coast for a seasonal job on Puget Sound, I got the travel bug and wanderlust has never left my system.
 Although my training was highly focused on the human figure, place has special significance to me.
 I have lived and worked in many shockingly beautiful places, including The Adirondacks of upstate NY, the Florida Everglades, Alaska’s Kenai Peninsula, the Big Island of Hawaii, the Grand Canyon, Glacier Park, Montana, northern New Mexico, and Portland, Oregon.
 The mental landscapes I carry with me from each place inform my work to this day.

 Once settled in Portland, I co-managed the Commercial Division of the largest picture framing retailer in the Pacific Northwest, where I represented the original and limited edition work of many Portland and Seattle artists and offered art and design consultation to interior planners.
-I currently manage the Commercial Division of an art & framing company, where I facilitate many different creative projects across a variety of spaces.
+I recently managed the Commercial Division of an art & framing company, where I facilitated many different creative projects across a variety of spaces, and I currently partner with leaders in the industry to continue this work.
 Another focus of mine is art found in the public sphere.
 I am intrigued by the socially engaging and interactive nature of public art, and I work as a muralist whenever an opportunity arises.
 I really enjoy listening to people’s stories, and I love the thrill of bringing them to life visually.
 I am always open to new ideas and projects!